cyberwillis/envs/frameworks/README.md

-DS / ML / DL and IA framworks here
+I only put sources of framworks here to be build on the container: DS / ML / DL and IA almost every framework opensource is welcome here.